Current Graduate Students

 Arturo Gonzalez

-Arturo Gonzalez is a third-year doctoral student and 2024-2026 Dean’s Fellow in the University of Miami Department of History.
-His dissertation project, “Bribes, Spies, and Cuban Consulates: Influence of the Cuban Republican Governments in Émigré Colonies, 1902-1961,” investigates transnational political, social, and economic exchanges between the Cuban diaspora and governments of Cuba during the republican era.
-Focusing on Cuban consulates as key nexus points between émigrés and the Cuban state, the dissertation explores how historical actors negotiated the contours of Cuban national identity in the so-called “colonies.”
-It examines how agents of the republic sought to co-opt this force to legitimize successive administrations in Havana, while émigrés themselves attempted to claim material and social privileges owed to them as patriotic citizens, sometimes resorting to forceful or clandestine interventions in Cuba’s domestic political crises.
+Arturo Gonzalez is a fourth-year doctoral candidate and 2024-2026 Dean’s Fellow in the University of Miami Department of History.
+His dissertation project, “Cuban Colonies: Transnational Statecraft and Émigré Nationalisms of the Cuban Republic, 1898–1961,” investigates transnational political, social, and economic exchanges between the Cuban diaspora and governments of Cuba during the republican era.
+Focusing on Cuban consulates as key nexus points between émigrés and the Cuban state, the dissertation explores how historical actors negotiated the contours of Cuban national identity in the so-called “colonies” (that is, ethnic enclaves of Cubans living abroad, especially in the U.S.) The project examines how agents of the republic sought to co-opt this force to legitimize successive administrations in Havana, while émigrés themselves attempted to claim material and social privileges owed to them as patriotic citizens, sometimes resorting to forceful or clandestine interventions in Cuba’s domestic political crises.

 Griffin Headshot